 You will learn how to find research resources both in print and online formats.
 You will also be introduced to electronic citation checking (a system for ensuring that your case has not been overruled or reversed) and will receive training on Westlaw, Lexis, and Bloomberg Law, the major commercial sources of online legal information.
 Finally, you will learn about research strategies, such as knowing how to get started, when it's best to use print and when it's best to use online resources, what to do if you hit a dead end, and how to know when your research is actually done.

 CALI, the Center for Computer-Assisted Legal Instruction, is a non-profit consortium of U.S. law schools that offers nearly 1,000 online lessons on legal topics.
 The lessons are generally authored by law school faculty and law librarians.
 LUC Law School faculty and students may access CALI lessons with a password that is available at the Law Library's reference desk.
 There are also free downloadable eBooks available through CALI's eLangdell® Press.

 The Bluebook is a style manual that contains the national citation rules most often used by U.S. law students, faculty, and federal courts.
-Originally published in 1926, the current edition is the 20th, which is updated periodically to reflect new types of citations.
+Originally published in 1926 and updated periodically to reflect new types of citations, the current edition is the 21st edition.
 The Bluebook is divided into Bluepages and Whitepages--the former being a guide for citing authority in non-academic legal documents--and a series of tables.
 Where the Bluepages and local court rules are silent, defer to the Whitepages.
 See p.
 3 in The Bluebook for further discussion of the applicability of the Bluepages and Whitepages.

 The popularity of The Bluebook among law students and legal professionals has resulted in a new term: Bluebooking.
 Bluebooking is the process of editing legal texts to ensure that assertions are supported by citations that conform to the rules in The Bluebook.